Spectroscopic confirmation of a dust-obscured, metal-rich dwarf galaxy at z~5

-Extrapolating the relation between stellar mass and size by \citet{Ward2024}, estimated for $z=3-5$ star-forming galaxies with $\rm log_{10}(M/M_{\odot})>9.5$, we derive a size of $R_{e}=0.6_{-0.1}^{+0.2}$ or $R_{e}=0.4_{-0.1}^{+0.1}\,kpc$, depending on the assumed stellar mass of CEERS-14821.
+Extrapolating the relation between stellar mass and size from \citet{Ward2024}, estimated for $z=3-5$ star-forming galaxies with $\rm log_{10}(M/M_{\odot})>9.5$, we derive a size of $R_{e}=0.6_{-0.1}^{+0.2}$ to $R_{e}=0.8_{-0.2}^{+0.1}\,kpc$, depending on the assumed stellar mass of CEERS-14821.
 This is consistent with the measured size.
-However, if we compare CEERS-14821 with the sample by \citet{Ono2024} at similar redshift, which spans brighter galaxies, we derive that our source is larger than expected, given the observed size-luminosity relation at $z=5$.
-CEERS-14821 is also larger than the general population of 'little red dots' \citep[e.g.][]{Furtak2023,Baggen2024,Guia2024}.
+However, if we compare CEERS-14821 with the sample from \citet{Ono2024} at a similar redshift, which spans brighter galaxies, we derive that our source is larger than expected given the observed size-luminosity relation at $z=5$.
+CEERS-14821 is also larger than the general population of `little red dots' \citep[e.g.][]{Furtak2023,Baggen2024,Matthee2024,Guia2024}.
 However, the available observations trace the rest-frame optical and are sensitive to the stellar mass.
 We would need UV or IR data to trace the size of the star-forming regions, which indeed could be more compact \citep{Puglisi2019}.
-At the same time, the presence of dust can make galaxies appear larger, as it smooths the light profile \citep{Roper2023,Costantin2023}.
-Therefore, current data discourage compactness as the possible cause of the high $A_{V}$, but more observations at higher angular resolution are necessary to give a definitive answer.
+At the same time, the presence of dust can make galaxies appear larger since it smooths the light profile \citep{Roper2023,Costantin2023}.
+Therefore, current data indicate that compactness (a high $A_{V}$ due to geometry with an overall normal dust content) is likely not the cause of the high $A_{V}$.
+However, more observations at higher angular resolution are necessary for a definitive answer.

-We also verified the presence of an AGN considering the \citet{BPT1981} AGN diagnostic diagram.
-With the separation described by \citet{Kewley2013} and \citet{Kauffmann2003}, we found that CEERS-14821 is in the composite region.
-We highlight that CEERS-14821 has an almost solar-metallicity, therefore the BPT digram should still be able to discriminate the presence of an AGN, which is instead not possible with other broad-line AGN observed at similar redshifts, but having very low metallicity \citep[e.g.,][]{Ubler2023,Maiolino2023}.
+We also attempted to confirm or rule out the presence of an AGN using the \citet{BPT1981} AGN diagnostic (BPT) diagram.
+This is fundamental given that the presence of an AGN would impact our derivation of the SFR and the gas-phase metallicity, which is based on the assumption that the galaxy is dominated by star formation.
+With the separation described by \citet{Kewley2013} and \citet{Kauffmann2003}, we find that CEERS-14821 is in the composite region.
+We highlight that CEERS-14821 has an almost-solar metallicity, and therefore the BPT diagram should still be able to discriminate the presence of an AGN; this is not possible with other broad-line AGNs observed at similar redshifts that have very low metallicities \citep[e.g.][]{Ubler2023,Maiolino2023}.